Attribute: A configuration parameter of a resource.

 Board: An IO board that is, or is connected to, a robot part and used to express low-level electronics functionality such as GPIO, SPI, or I2C.
 Examples of boards include Jetson, Raspberry Pi, Numato, or Arduino.
 Boards like Jetson and Pi run viam-server and can expose the board component itself.

 Client Application: Client applications are what apply business logic to operate your robot.
 You can run a client application on the same part that runs the viam-server, or on a separate device.
 Client applications typically use an SDK to talk to their robot.

-Component: A resource that represents a physical component in a robot; for example, a servo, camera, or an arm.
+Component: A resource that represents a physical component in a robot which a computer controls; for example, a servo, a camera, or an arm.

 Fragment: A reusable configuration block representing a common hardware pattern.
 For example, if you are deploying a specific mobile robot that is always physically connected the same way, you can create a fragment to make managing your fleet easy.

 Frame: A single element of a Frame System.
 A frame represents a coordinate system that is used to describe position and orientation.
 The location of a frame is described in relation to its parent frame using rigid transformations rather than in absolute terms.

 Frame System: A hierarchy of frames that are related to one another through coordinate transformations.

 Model: A particular implementation of a component type.
 For example, UR5e is a model of the arm component type.